 Whether your considering the purchase of or have already purchased a motor scooter their are certain things you must know.

-One is that any size motor scooter, in Florida, is classified as a motorcycle and therefore is lawfully treated as such.
-Because Florida treats them all as motor vehicles a drivers license is required.
+One is that any size motor scooter, in Florida, is classified as a motorcycle, motorcycles are motor vehicles.
+Because Florida treats them as motor vehicles they must conform to all motor vehicle laws.
+A drivers license is required.
+They must be registered with the Department of Motor Vehicles and have a license plate attached.
 If the motor scooter (motorcycle) has an engine displacement of 50 cubic centimeters or larger you are required to posses a motorcycle endorsement as a part of your drivers license.
-Many motor scooters are labeled as 50cc but are technically below that., ie 49.6 or 49.7cc.
+However, motor scooters that are labeled as 50cc are technically below that., ie 49.6 or 49.7cc.
 This enables the operation of these scooters with only a standard Class E drivers license, no endorsement is required.